RoCci/ReactFirebase/README.md

-## Firebase in React
+## React & Firebase

-Provide Firebase in React with an Firebase's Authentication API for Sign Up with React and Firebase.
+Provide a real-world application using React and Firebase.
+React is used to display applications in web browsers and to store local state in components, while Firebase is used for authentication, authorization, and managing a realtime database.

 ## Requirements:
 React 16.7